-Weglein et al. (2003) showed the model-type independent properties of both ISS free-surface multiple elimination algorithm and internal multiple attenuation algorithm.
-The meaning of model-type independent is that the the removal of free-surface multiples is achievable with precisely the same algorithm for an entire class of earth model types.
-The members of the model type class include acoustic, elastic and certain anelastic media.
+Weglein et al. (2003) showed the model-type independent properties of both the ISS freesurface multiple elimination algorithm and the internal multiple attenuation algorithm.
+The meaning of model-type independent is that the removal of free-surface multiples and the attenuation of internal multiples is each achievable with precisely the same algorithm for an entire class of earth model types.
+The members of the models type class include acoustic, elastic and anelastic media.
 Matson (1997) studied and demonstrated the effectiveness of ISS elastic multiple removal from multicomponent land and ocean bottom seismic data.
 Here, we provide a numerical example to demonstrate and confirm the effectiveness of the ISS FSME algorithm for an absorptive medium.

-The input data is generated based on model show in figure 11, with Q values 200,100, and 100 for three layers from top to bottom.
+The input data is generated based on model shown in figure 11, with Q values 200,100, and 100 for the three layers from top to bottom.
 The analytic input data is generated using the analytic forms of different events (see e.g., equation 4 for a primary) and a constant Q model (known as frequency independent Q model), see Kolsky (1953).
 Figures 36, 37 and 38 show the input data, ISS free-surface multiple prediction and SRME free-surface multiple prediction, respectively.
-Figures 39 and 40 show the result after the ISS FSME and SRME + adaptive, respectively.
+Figures 39 and 40 show the result after the ISS FSME and SRME +adaptive, respectively.
 Figures 42 to 46 show the trace comparison between the input data, ISS free-surface multiple prediction and SRME free-surface multiple prediction at offset 100m, 500m, 750m, 1000m, 1250m.
-Figure 47 show the trace comparison at offset 750m between the actual primary, result after the ISS FSME and result after the SRME + adaptive.
+Figure 47 shows the trace comparison at offset 750m between the actual primary, the result after the ISS FSME and result after the SRME +adaptive.
 Examining the result of this test, we can conclude that, for data generated by an acoustic medium that's absorptive, the same ISS FSME algorithm remains effective to accurately predict the free-surface multiple and can surgically remove free-surface multiples that interfere with primaries, without damaging primaries.
 We have numerically confirmed that the ISS FSME algorithm remains effective with data from an absorptive medium.
 That is consistent with the model type independent nature of the algorithm.

 The ISS FSME is more computational costly than the SRME.
-The ISS free-surface multiple prediction equation is in wavenumber-frequency domain, the obliquity factor in it (2iq) precludes the transform from wavenumber-frequency domain to space-frequency to obtain a convolutional equation (which is cheaper) as in SRME free-surface multiple prediction.
+The ISS free-surface multiple prediction equation is in the wavenumber-frequency domain, the obliquity factor in it (2iq) precludes a simple transform from wavenumber-frequency domain to space-frequency to obtain a convolutional equation (which is cheaper) as in SRME free-surface multiple prediction.